 The effects of the Gamma Strain Mutation can vary from case to case.
 Subjects are stimulus-response creatures that seek flesh, implying that the pathogen has acted to re-animate the existing neural pathways and motor functions in some way.
 The sensory systems that are re-activated are capable of distinguishing four key elements: flesh vs non-flesh; species, infected vs uninfected.
 The virus does not create any new systems, but merely hijacks existing ones.

-GSM begins to transform the host from human into a zombie once it is introduced into the body.
+GSM begins to transform the host once it is introduced into the body.
 Through means not yet fully understood, the virus uses the cells of the brains’ frontal lobe for replication, destroying them in the process.

 It is assumed that the infection of the medulla oblongata, where most automatic processes are regulated, is what results in cardiopulmonary death, followed shortly by brain-death.
 Reports vary on re-animation time, from between 5 minutes up to an hour, after brain-death, the medulla is then fully hijacked by the pathogen.